Menu Close

 Preparation

-We are commonly advised to install new strings before setup; I don’t especially agree*, as long as the strings are in good condition.
+We are commonly advised to install new strings before setup; I don’t particularly agree, as long as the strings are in good condition.
 If you are using new strings, be sure they are well settled in, particularly on classical guitars – the strings will continue to stretch.
 Any additional string length that is subsequently pulled through the nut will decrease both the mass and diameter of the remaining playing portion of the string, effecting compensation.
 I find that steel strings tend to break at the tuning machine when repeatedly tightened and loosened, so if you have a lot of adjusting to do, it’s good to do the work before installing new strings.

 I very strongly recommend the use of feeler gauges for setting the nut height, and an appropriate scale or gauge for setting the action on each string at the 12th or 14th fret.
-I know that there are some experienced luthiers that can make these settings by eye and feel, but amateurs should always use gauges; it will save you a lot of grief and provide a much better result.
+I know that there are some experienced luthiers that can make these settings by eye and feel, but most others should always use feeler gauges; it will save you a lot of grief and provide a much better result.

 Setup Elements

-Before attempting to compensate the nut, the other elements should be adjusted as well as possible.
+Before attempting to compensate the nut, the other setup elements should be adjusted as well as possible.
 Adjustments should be made, or checked, in the sequence that they are presented below, but keep in mind that if adjustments are significant, an iterative process may be used, making partial adjustments all around, and then returning for more refined adjustments.

 This is the sequence of setup adjustments: